Ramesh Deo

 Ramesh Deo (30 January 1929 – 2 February 2022) was an Indian film actor who worked in more than 285 Hindi films, 190 Marathi films and 30 Marathi dramas with over 200 showings in his long career.
 He also produced feature films, television serials and over 250 ad films.
 He directed a number of films, documentaries and television serials.
-He Received Filmfare Marathi Lifetime Achievement Award For His Contribution in Marathi Cinema.
+He is recipient of a Maharashtra State Film Award.
+In 2007, Deo honoured with the V. Shantaram Lifetime Achievement Award, Maharashtra's highest award in the field of cinema.
+He also received Filmfare Marathi Lifetime Achievement Award for his Contribution in Marathi cinema.

 Early life

 Ramesh Deo was born in Kolhapur, Maharashtra on 30 January 1929.
 His ancestral roots are from a Rajput family of Jodhpur (Rajasthan).
 His father was a judge of Kolhapur.
 His ancestors shifted to Kolhapur as his great-grandfather and grandfather were both engineers.
 They built the Jodhpur Palace and were called by Chatrapati Shahu Maharaja to build the city of Kolhapur.
 His grandfather came down to become the chief engineer to Shahu Maharaj, and his father was his legal advisor.